awslabs/ask-bedrock/README.md

 You can also use a single prompt with a simple request-response:
 ```
-ask_bedrock prompt "complete this sentence: One small step for me"
+ask-bedrock prompt "complete this sentence: One small step for me"
 ```

 ### Pricing